 |Number Of Quarantined Files||The number of files that are quarantined by Security Center based on blocked alerts.||Click the number below Number Of Quarantined Files.
 In the Quarantine panel, you can view the details of quarantined files.
 The quarantined files cannot affect your servers.
 For more information, see Use the quarantine feature.|

 Since December 20, 2018, the Basic edition of Security Center generates alerts only for unusual logons and other DDoS attacks.
-To enable more advanced detection features, you must upgrade the Basic edition to the Basic Anti-Virus, Advanced, or Enterprise edition.
-For more information about the types of alerts that each edition can generate, see Features.
+To enable more advanced detection features, you must upgrade Security Center to a paid edition.
+For more information about the types of alerts that each Security Center edition can generate, see Feature.

 For more information about the specific check items of each type of alert in Security Center and check principles, see Alerts.

-The following table describes all types of alerts that Security Center can generate.
+The following table describes all the types of alerts that Security Center can generate.

-or directories based on the backup files.
-This prevents websites from malicious modification,
+or directories by using the backup files.
+This protects websites from malicious modifications,

 trojans, hidden links, and uploads of violent or illicit content.
 Security Center